gapan/gapan.github.io/content/posts/20190503-laptop-problems.md

 So, she called me a few days ago and told me that something was wrong with it; certain apps wouldn't launch.
-I thought it was weird and my first reaction was to try reinstall them, in case she had removed them by accident (although I couldn't tell how or why).
+I thought it was weird and my first reaction was to try reinstalling them, in case she had removed them by accident (although I couldn't tell how or why).
 So, I instructed her to launch the [gslapt](https://software.jaos.org/#gslapt) package manager from the menu.
-After she entered he password at the sudo prompt, she told me that nothing happened.
+After she entered her password at the sudo prompt, she told me that nothing happened.
 So that was weird too.
 I told her to try again, in case she was entering a wrong password or something, but still nothing.
 I then instructed her to open a terminal window and